suzaku01/mhf_displayer/README.md

 This project is WIP, and has some issues.
 Currently, only High Grade Edition is supported.

+D3D has an overlay function, if you have enough knowledge you can do similar things with that.

 # Download
 Go release section and download latest version.